PiBrewing/cbpi4-pt100x/README.md

 ### Changelog:

-- 25.03.23: (0.1.4.a2) Test with reduced logging option in case of Kettle or Fermenter inactivity
+- 25.03.23: (0.1.4) Reduced logging options in case of Kettle or Fermenter inactivity
 - 10.05.22: (0.1.3) updated readme (removed cbpi add)
 - 10.05.22: (0.1.2) Removed cbpi dependency
 - 08.12.21: (0.1.1) Removed resampling as it caused issues with respect to long term stability (sensor unresponsivness)